Amoraa/Amoraa/README.md

 ### Hi there 👋
+My name is Tatiana Kashcheeva, I am a 6th-semester student in the Honours Bachelor of Technology – Software Development program at Seneca Polytechnic.
+I am currently looking for a Co-op job for my WIL semester I am a very passionate student interested in different fields like Data Structures and Algorithms, Frontend and Backend development, UI/UX design

+My skills include:
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,tailwind,cs,cpp,py)](https://skillicons.dev)
 <!--
 **Amoraa/Amoraa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.